 Footnote: Neural Networks and the Math of Glass

-In 1975 the physicists Sam Edwards and Philip Anderson at Cambridge University had solved the problem of the disordered states of the so-called "spin glass" (Theory of Spin Glasses", 1975) and the Italian physicist Giorgio Parisi had found a more general solution ("Mean Field Theory for Spin Glasses", 1980).
+In 1975 the physicists Sam Edwards and Philip Anderson at Cambridge University had solved the problem of the disordered states of the so-called "spin glass", the ultimate disordered system (Theory of Spin Glasses", 1975) and the Italian physicist Giorgio Parisi had found a more general solution ("Mean Field Theory for Spin Glasses", 1980).
 Hopfield extended their theory of spin glasses to neural networks, a fact even better clarified by the Israeli physicists Daniel Amit, Hanoch Gutfreund and Haim Sompolinsky at the Hebrew University in Israel ("Storing Infinite Numbers of Patterns in a Spin-Glass Model of Neural Networks", 1985).

 While known since ancient times, glass is one of the most mysterious materials.
 In fact, physicist can't even decide whether it is a liquid or a solid.
 Even when it is shaped in smooth and elegant structures, glass is an example of disordered material.
 Glass is stuck, or "quenched," in a low-temperature disordered state.
 Physics knows well how to study disordered states caused by high temperatures, when atoms move frantically; but glass is disordered at low temperatures.
 The atoms of a glass are distributed at random locations but standing still.
 When water becomes ice, it undergoes a phase transition.
 What is even more puzzling about glass is that a liquid becomes glass without undergoing a phase transition: glass is, in a sense, a supercooled liquid.
 A glass is a liquid that gets more and more viscous while it is being cooled until it eventually stops flowing.
 Spin glasses are materials that exhibit the same kind of "quenched" disorder, the opposite of "annealed" disorder.
 (The "glass" in the name is a misnomer: they are called that way only because of the analogy with the disorder of glass).
 They are systems far from equilibrium whose study has provided much of the mathematics used to study complex systems, for example the methods to solve combinatorial optimization problems.